-We advise you to start off with the name changes that have to be done in person, such as your bank accounts and your driver’s license.
-Also, it is recommended that you change your passport and/or driver’s license first so you have updated photo ID.
-Some companies will request this instead of a marriage certificate.
-You are always required you to show your original marriage certificate and occasionally photo ID when changing names in person.
+It's best to start off with any name changes that have to be done in person; bank accounts, driver’s license and SIN.
+You're always required you to show your original marriage certificate and occasionally photo ID when changing names in person.

 5. Notify other companies

 You can update your name with smaller companies on your next visit, or it may not matter if your records are updated at all.
-These companies include your local library, sports clubs, alumni, church, wine club and more.
+These companies include your local library, sports clubs, alumni, church or wine club.

 Considering Changing Names?